BruceEckel/scripts/Coming_out.md

 **DAVE:** Friends don't hide themselves.

-**ADAM:** How long did it take you to tell us about the simulation theory, Dave?
+**ADAM:** It took three meetings before you told us reality is fake.

 **DAVE:** That's different.

-**ADAM:** It took three meetings before you told us reality is fake.

 **OLIVER:** I'm terrified of being unprepared for the apocalypse.